“SECURE your device with Compact Elegance”

 Source Code | No Royalties | Proprietary - GPL Free

-SharkSSL is the World’s Smallest and Best-Performing SSL v3.0 TLS v1.0/1.1/1.2 solution.
-With its array of compile-time options, SharkSSL can be fine-tuned to a footprint that occupies less than 20kB, while maintaining full x.509 authentication.
+SharkSSL is the most small, fast, and best performing embedded TLS v1.0/1.1/1.2 solution.
+With its array of compile-time options, the small and fast SharkSSL can be fine-tuned to a light footprint that occupies less than 20kB, while maintaining full x.509 authentication.

 The ANSI C and Assembly-optimized big-integer libraries deliver maximum performance providing the best alternative for embedded devices.
 SharkSSL supports all industry leading processors and may be used with or without hardware-assisted encryption.